-If you’re seeing more video on Pinterest lately (and I bet you are), you probably have more questions than answers:
+If you’re seeing more video on Pinterest lately (and I know you are), you may have more questions than answers:

 - How does video work on Pinterest?

-- Is there an easy way for beginners to create compelling Pinterest video content?
+- Are there any easy tools to help beginners create compelling Pinterest video?

-Upload a video to Pinterest and it auto plays on mobile and looks like this:
+Upload a video to Pinterest and it auto plays like this: